lazywithclass/lazywithclass.github.io/2016-07-06/README.md

 ```
 [source](contract.js)

-You can now `consumer-contracts run contract.js`, if everything
+You can now run `consumer-contracts run contract.js`, if everything
 goes as expected then you got this output: